-Providenza is an agri-cultural project and studio space in the mountains of Corsica, located in the area originally called the Ghjuncheto.
+Providenza is an agri-cultural project, artist residency and studio space located in the area originally called the Ghjuncheto, in the Nebbiu region in Corsica.

-It is designed to inspire and produce new works at the intersection of arts and sciences, nurtured by a powerful living environment, with a natural focus on sounds and images.
+It is designed to inspire and produce new works at the intersection of arts and research with a natural focus on sounds and images.

-Founded by filmmaker Antoine Viviani, who decided to transform an abandoned family farming land by putting it back into production in 2015, it is now a hybrid space, evolving throughout the year: a private studio for a small community of artists, a laboratory for experimenting and learning through a program of courses and workshops with international pioneer artists, as well as a shared open space for residency programs built with European partners.
+Founded by filmmaker Antoine Viviani, who decided to transform an abandoned family farming land by putting it back into production in 2016, it is now a hybrid space, evolving throughout the year:

 - Doriane Bouisset, communications manager